dcsan/TfClassifier/README.md

 GYM,    Go to the gym
 READ,   do more reading
 ```

+- tag: a name for that 'class' of the classifier (I'll do multi-tags classes later)
+- text: example phrase

 You can (and should!) have multiple training phrases per tag.